JacobSecOps/Emergency-Alert-Generator/README.md

 This project exists to explore & demonstrate the United States Emergency Alert System, and how Specific Area Messages are encoded (SAME) for civil, national, and weather alerts.

 This accompanies a full write-up article on Medium which explores more details of the Emergency Alert System and NOAA Weather Radios.
-[Click here to read the article](https://medium.com/@oglesbeejacob/hacking-the-airwaves-simulating-emergency-alerts-with-a-pi-and-sdr-de578e40f53b).

 ## About This Project